joelshep/Tape/README.md

 Application to the Entscheidungsproblem".
 Turing machines are very simple, yet are theoretically capable of any symbolic computation: i.e., capable of anything that any digital computer is capable of and more.
-In essence, a Turing machine consists of a simple paper tape, divided into squares, and a device with a head that can read the symbol on the square currently underneath it (the "current square"), print a symbol on the current square, erase the current square, or move the head on square left or right.
+In essence, a Turing machine consists of a simple paper tape, divided into squares, and a device with a head that can read, or "scan", the symbol on the square currently underneath it (the "current square"), print a symbol on the current square, erase the current square, or move the head on square left or right.
 That's it.
-(Tape provides an additional "no-op" action which can make writing programs a little easier, but I may remove it at some point.)
+Tape provides an additional "no-op" action which can make writing programs a little easier, but I may remove it at some point.

 These links have more information on Turing machines:
 * https://samwho.dev/turing-machines/ - A great interactive intro to Turing machines.